-Investments with maturities of greater than 90 days but less than one year are classified as short-term investments on the consolidated balance sheets and consist of US Treasury bills and certificates of deposit.
+Investments with maturities of greater than 90 days but less than one year are classified as short-term investments on the consolidated balance sheets and consist of certificates of deposit.
 Investments with maturities of greater than one year are classified as long-term investments on the consolidated balance sheets and consist of certificates of deposit.
-Accrued interest on US Treasury bills and certificates of deposit are also classified as short-term investments.
+Accrued interest on certificates of deposit are also classified as short-term investments.